Nelvazz/nelvazz/README.md

 The following additional packages will be installed:
   - nodejs c csharp cpp python mysql
 Suggested packages:
-  - raidcleaner secshell
+  - raidcleaner secshell simplernotion spac.io
 The following NEW packages will be installed:
-  - fullstackdev cybersecurity
+  - fullstackdev cybersecurity 3dmodeler
 0 upgraded, 3 newly installed, 0 to remove, and 1 not upgraded
 Do you want to continue ?
 [Y/n]
 >